 Since Working Copy supports many of Git’s standard features, I’ve been able to take advantage of another common use for Git – automatic website deployment.
 This has eliminated my need for Dropbox syncing and even publishing site changes via SFTP from my Mac, replacing them both with a process that pushes changes to a secondary remote repository – my server.

 To set this up, I followed Digital Ocean’s guide on setting up automatic deployment with Git.
 In a nutshell, I’ve configured a remote repository located on my server as a secondary remote for jordanmerrick.com within Working Copy, and on my Mac, named live.

-On the server, a Git Hook listens for any changes that are received, which happens when a push has been completed to the live remote, and runs script that updates the files in /var/www/html.
+On the server, a Git Hook4 listens for any changes that are received, which happens when a push has been completed to the live remote, and runs script that updates the files in /var/www/html.
 Basically, as soon as I push any changes to live, either from my Mac or iOS devices, the site is automatically updated.